Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

-The first element on the right-hand-side of \eqref{our:selection} is the effect on the average wage of changes over time in the composition of the selected population in terms of observable characteristics resulting from applying the selection equation from period~$0$ to period~$1$.
-It is positive when the selected population contains relatively more individuals with characteristics that are associated with higher average wages.
+The first element on the right-hand-side of \eqref{our:selection} is the effect on the average wage from changes in the distribution of observable characteristics of the selected population, holding the population distribution constant, resulting from applying the selection equation from period~$0$ to period~$1$.
+It is positive if those entering the selected population have characteristics associated with higher wages.
 This element is missing in the selection effect in \eqref{MR:selection}.
-The second element is the corresponding effect for the unobservable characteristics and corresponds to the first element in \eqref{MR:selection}.
+The second element is the corresponding effect for the unobservable characteristics and corresponds to the first in \eqref{MR:selection}.

 Our composition effect is: